-- Bedtime fears many young children are afraid of the dark or being left alone. - Bad habits such as napping too much during the day, eating a poor diet, use of electronic devices before bedtime or substance abuse. - Anxiety, low mood or depression.

-•A chemical imbalance in the brain.

-•Nightmares, sleepwalking, night terrors or insomnia.
+- Bedtime fears many young children are afraid of the dark or being left alone. - Bad habits such as napping too much during the day, eating a poor diet, use of electronic devices before bedtime or substance abuse. - Anxiety, low mood or depression - A chemical imbalance in the brain. - Nightmares, sleepwalking, night terrors or insomnia.

-Six ideas to help parent/carers support a child:
+Five ideas to help parent/carers support a child.

 1. Make sure the child is comfortable.
-Not too hot, not too cold, and that the environment is not too noisy or bright.
+Not too hot, not too cold, not too noisy or bright.